 Practicing life skills and deepening our awareness aids us as we aim to live life to the fullest joy and purpose.
 The “Whys” (to the big question of life) are important.
 Awareness of where we sit with these “Whys” aids our reception of those very skills themselves.

-So, what we offer here is something that CAN offer insight on one’s “level of consideration” of the questions of life…
+What’s offered here is something that CAN offer insight on one’s “level of consideration” of the questions of life…

 Read below the image for the explanation.